Comander227/Tutorial-MakeCode-Lessons/MakeCode Arcade Custom Tutorial Links.md

 This is a project that I have been developing.
 It uses concepts that are touched upon in the Shark Attack Extension, the Downhill Ski Tutorial, and [MakeCode Arcade's Space Adventure Skillmap](https://arcade.makecode.com/--skillmap#space).
 I even went further and developed a boss fight for the end of the game.
 This boss fight took a long time to develop and I referred to various videos from the [MakeCode Youtube Channel](https://www.youtube.com/@MicrosoftMakeCode) to figure out exactly how to code it.
 Feel free to explore my game and use some of the concepts to create your own original game.

+#Saving Your Work
+##Method 1: Signing into a personal Google account or Microsoft account

+MakeCode Arcade is a cloud based program meaning that all of your work is stored in the cloud if you connect an email to a MakeCode account.
+Connecting your email might require additional authentication as these are public computers.

+##Method 2: Saving a local file

+Once you finish and leave the tutorial your project will open in the full MakeCode editor. _(If completing a skill-map be sure to save your game to my projects by selecting the block on the skill map page and clicking on the **Save to My Projects** button to open the project in the full editor)_

+Within the full editor click the **Save** button on the bottom next to the title of the game.
+This will create a .png file which can be shared via a flash drive.
+If you drag this file into the MakeCode editor, it will load the code from the saved project.